iZettle/javascript-env/README.md

 Everything following the `programName` will be passed as arguments to the program.
 So check the documentation of the program to find out what it can do.

+To configure `javascript-env` put a `javascript-env.js` in your project's root directory.
+Each program as it's own section it this config file.
+There's an [example config](https://github.com/iZettle/javascript-env/blob/master/config/example.js) you can look at to get the idea.

 ## Programs
 The following programs exist currently: